 Willem Buiter, Citi chief economist, weighs in on Fed policy, interest rates and the Bank of Japan.

-The "Worldwide Exchange" crew discusses the morning's top attention-grabbing headlines, including an article in The Wall Street Journal about the Treasury's new tax inversion rule, and Karl Rove writing about Donald Trump's rise in the GOP.
+The "Worldwide Exchange" crew discusses the morning's top attention-grabbing headlines, including a story written in The Wall Street Journal by Jim Vandehei about the traits of an ideal candidate for the 2016 presidential election.

 CNBC's Landon Dowdy takes a look at three things to watch when Chipotle reports quarterly earnings.

 NBC News' Tracie Potts reports five East Coast states hold big delegate counts for both Democrats and Republicans today.